Fredrick-Kiboi/alx-system_engineering-devops/0x06-regular_expressions/README.md

 - Requirements:
   - The regular expression must be exactly matching a string that starts with h ends with n and can have any single character in between
   - Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method

+6. **Call me maybe** <br>
+*mandatory*
+- This task is brought to you by a professional advisor Neha Jain, Senior Software Engineer at LinkedIn.
+- Requirement:
+  - The regular expression must match a 10 digit phone number